mnshimiyimana/alu-shell/permissions/README.md

-Script that changes the owner of a file to another user
+Script that changes the owner of a file to another user.